hugoslv/wolverino/README.md

 Slide one of the [spacers](https://github.com/hugoslv/wolverino/blob/master/3d%20models/ClawSpacers.scad) through the holding shaft to the left of the centred claw and the other spacer through to the right.

-Slide the remaining two claws through the holding shaft, one through the left and the other through the right.
+Slide the remaining two claws through the holding shaft, one through the left and the other through the right of the holding shaft.

 Slide one of the [claw retainers](https://github.com/hugoslv/wolverino/blob/master/3d%20models/ClawShaftLocks.scad) through the left and the other through the right.

 Finish off the assembly, by using a length of metal wire (approx. 4.5 cm) to hold the claw components in place on the shaft.
-There are a couple of through holds on each edge of the the holding shaft in order to anchor the wire.
+There are a couple of through holes on each edge of the holding shaft in order to anchor the wire.
 The result should be as follows:
 <img src="https://github.com/hugoslv/wolverino/blob/master/photos/ClawAssembly.JPG">

 ### Step 3: Claw linkage
-In order for the claw to deployed and retracted using the servo, the linkage between the two needs to be created.
+For the claw to deployed and retracted using the servo, the linkage between the two needs to be created.
 To do that, take a length of metal wire (approx. 15 cm), make a loop on one of the edges to attach it to the claw assembly and bend the other end (approx. 1 cm) to attach the linkage to the [servo lever](https://github.com/hugoslv/wolverino/blob/master/3d%20models/ServoLever.scad).
 The result should be as follows:
 <img src="https://github.com/hugoslv/wolverino/blob/master/photos/ClawLinkage.JPG">